bit-apps-pro/bit-assist-wp/readme.txt

 Yes, you can use standalone form using Bit Assist‘s custom ifram channel which is a pro feature.
 You can show wordpress standalone form with this channel by providing the link from dedicated standalone form.
 For example, there are several form builder plugin which have standalone form feature like: Bit Form, Fluent Form, Wpforms, Wsforms, Piotnet Forms, Gravity Forms, Formidable Forms etc.

 == Changelog ==
+= v1.4.9 (Oct 21, 2024) =
+* Fix: Resolved issue where custom CSS was limited to 255 characters, now allowing users to add unlimited CSS content.

 = v1.4.8 (Oct 01, 2024) =
 * Improvement: some code optimization
 * Added: promotional modal